 - Fixed: up to 3 given additional start times.
 Any time of a day. - Repeating: regularly repeating start times.
 For example, repeat every one and half hours for six times.
 This is useful for breaking down long water times into shorter cycles.

-Note: repeating start times that occur on the next day will be ignored.
+Unlike previous firmwares, this firmware allows repeating start times to go overnight to the next day.